 - Tap the initial Android screen seven (7) times to initiate QR code enrollment.

-- QR code app may download/update.
+- Allow the QR code app to update.

 - Scan QR code.

 The below QR code will enroll an Android device into the Warehouse > Retail Rugged Demo OG as user ruggeduser.

 While the below QR code is provided for your convenience, it's obviously not been tested on all potential devices that may be enrolled in TestDrive's static, open enrollment environment.

 The Enrollment Configuration Wizard (Devices > Lifecycle > Staging > Configure Enrollment) is a staging wizard which guides the new rugged admin through the entire staging setup, taking the guesswork out of what's required to set up staging, freeing up time to get more devices into production.

 In addition to dramatically simplifying the staging setup process, Configure Enrollment is also used to create QR codes, which is how the above QR code was created.